Kata Agent Team

 The Trust Boundary

-The Product Manager is the sole external merge point.
+The Release Engineer is the sole external merge point.
 All other merge paths operate on trusted sources (our agents, Dependabot).
+The Product Manager gates spec quality off the critical path via the spec:approved label.

 External PR type What merges Who implements